 - Galicia is a region that can also be visited very well by van!
 Many service areas are available and there are many options to spend the night on beaches.
 To find places to sleep we mainly use the application Park4Night (as well as our common sense to ensure that we do not disturb either the wildlife or the inhabitants)

-- If you want to rent a van for your road trip in Galicia you will be able to find vans from 60€ per day on Yescapa, a van rental website between private people that also includes all the needed insurances.
+- If you want to rent a van for your road trip in Galicia you will be able to find vans from 60€ per day on Yescapa, a campervan rental website between private owners that also includes all the needed insurances.
 But you can also rent a van or an RV with a professional rental company like Campstar.
+If you want to have more infos about how to rent a campervan or a motorhome, you can also check out our comprehensive guide about that here.

 - To choose our hikes we mainly used Wikiloc (there are a lot of routes in Galicia), AllTrails to draw our own routes and Maps.Me to load routes on it and access them offline.

 - If you are looking for accommodation you can take a look at the map below.
 You will find hostels, hotels and vacation apartments.
 You can also have a look on hotelscombined which compares the offers of the biggest booking platforms available.

 Note: Some of the resource links are affiliate links.
 By using our links you do not pay anything extra but we will get a small commission on your booking.
 All the services we recommend are ones we also use on our trips.
 Your support helps us to provide you with 100% independent and ad-free content.
 Thank you for your support!